cea-trust-platform/icoco-swig-baltik/README.md

 All you have to do is to clone this git repository and modify the **dependencies** in the project.cfg file so that you can add in it your desired project.

-By default, the application used is the balti TrioCFD (see project.cfg).
+By default, the application used is the baltik TrioCFD (see project.cfg).
 Do not hesitate to modify this behavior and adapt it for your own BALTIK 🍻🍻🍻.

 # How to start